JackStouffer/jacks_standard_library/DESIGN.md

 };
 ```

-Also, `uint8_t` is important because it helps when using UTF-8. `char`, being
+Also, `uint8_t` is important because it helps be more clear when using UTF-8.
-signed, cannot hold the full range of valid UTF-8 code units.

-Null-terminated strings are obsolete, inefficient, and constantly frustrating.

 ### Writing